FRACTURES

 Not all sports are resuming in the same way.
 Low-impact sports are permitted sooner.
 Pivoting or contact sports require more precautions.
 Adaptations may be necessary.
 The choice depends on knee stability.
 Medical advice is essential.

-A knee brace can be helpful when resuming sports activities.
+A knee brace can be helpful when returning to sports.
 It provides support and a sense of security.
 It does not replace proper muscle strengthening.
 Its use is often temporary.
-It is adapted to the type of activity.
+It should be adapted to the type of activity.
 The choice should be made in consultation with a healthcare professional.

 The risk of relapse exists, especially if recovery is started too soon.
 Insufficient preparation increases this risk.
 Adherence to the rehabilitation steps is essential.
 A well-strengthened knee is more stable.
 Medical monitoring reduces the risks.
 Vigilance remains necessary.